Redruth Eden Ltd - Accounts

-The Directors of ELP and Redruth Eden are the same people.
+The Directors of ELP and Redruth Eden are the same two people.
 I invited them to correct any errors I might have made in my analysis of the accounts.
-They have not responded, from which I conclude that the accounts submitted to Companies House are indeed 'tailored' to conceal the transfer of 30% of the investment capital from Redruth Eden Ltd. to Eden Land Planning Ltd.
+They did not respond, from which I conclude that the accounts submitted to Companies House are indeed 'tailored' to conceal the transfer of 30% of the investment capital from Redruth Eden Ltd. to Eden Land Planning Ltd.

-FKGB Ltd. is the accountancy firm that produces the accounts for Redruth Eden Ltd. FKGB was not instructed to carry out an audit or a review of the accounts.
-Thus they were not required to verify the accuracy or completeness of the accounting records or information and explanations provided by Redruth Eden Ltd. Their report includes a comprehensive disclaimer to this effect.
+FKGB Ltd. is the firm that produces the annual accounts for Redruth Eden Ltd. Eden does not instruct FKGB to carry out an audit or a review of the accounts.
+Thus FKGB is not required to verify the accuracy or completeness of the accounting records or information and explanations provided by Redruth Eden Ltd. Their report includes a comprehensive disclaimer to this effect.